 Asus PRIME A320M-K AM4 MAX-32GB CPNTDDR4 M (PRIME A320M-K) $84.28

+Features:

 HDD (Hard Disk Drive or Solid State Drive)

 Do you require any special Hard Disk Drive features (based on your answers to the above questions)?

+As long as the HDD has enough capacity to

+store your games (the current average needed is about 525GB) and is fast enough to support

+the graphics, you should have no trouble.

 Provide an example of a high-end HDD using the list of suppliers provided in the appendix.
 List the Model Number, Price, and Vendor Source.
 Also list its main features